tkeffer/filepile/README.md

 # FilePile
-Add additional types to a WeeWX data stream using a file
+WeeWX service for additional types from a file to a WeeWX data stream

 ## Installation instructions